Web Development & Programming

-When it comes to finding the right website developer, it’s important to understand all the areas a computer programmer should excel at.
-You will come across many people who will claim to be experts in web development, which is why we have created this web development checklist to help you decide on the best website programmer for your business.
+When it comes to finding the right website developer, you need to know what you’re looking for.
+You will hear many people say they are web development experts, which is why we have created this checklist to help you choose the best person to help you grow and elevate your business.

 1. Can the Web Developer Program Your Website’s Specific Needs?

-Every business is unique, and your website should reflect your business.
-Your website is the hub of your business, and will generate leads and engage your target market if programmed to achieve your business goals.
+Every business is unique, and your website should reflect what makes your business stand out from others.
+Your website is the hub of your business; it will generate leads and engage your target market (if it’s programmed correctly to achieve your business goals).

-Your website should not be an online brochure, that is static and does not have a purpose.
-Use your website as the powerful marketing tool it is!
-Make sure your website developer is capable of creating a website that can help you achieve your business goals both online, and offline.
+Your website should not act as an online brochure; websites and brochures have very different marketing purposes.
+You need to hire someone who will create and use your website as a powerful marketing tool.
+Make sure that the website developer you choose can creating a website to help you achieve your business goals, online and offline.

-At Zigma, we take the time to understand our clients’ businesses, and their goals.
-This allows our website programmers to customize the website functionality to fit the needs of each individual business to maximize the lead generating potential, and effectively represent their brands through their web presence.
+At Zigma, we take the time to thoroughly understand our client’s businesses, and their goals.
+Our website programmers use this information to make the website functional to fit the needs of each individual business.
+Websites are designed to maximize lead generating potential, and effectively represent our client’s brands.

 2. Does it Have the Right Content Management System (CMS)?